Keeshond Dogs

 Ideal Living Space

 A house with yard is the ideal.
-Shade needs to be available when playing outside in warm weather.
+Shade and a sufficient water supply needs to be available when playing outside in warm weather.

 The Keeshond And Children?

-This breed has a reputation for being especially fond of children, but seems to do best with older children rather than toddlers.
+This breed, also known as the Smiling Dutchman for good reason, has a reputation for bringing on the giggles and being especially fond of children, but seems to do best with older children rather than toddlers.

 As always, adult supervision is recommended whenever children and pets interact, no matter what the breed.